 - What if the family foundation was used more as a pocketbook for philanthropic gifts by the founders?

 - What if the founders have already died?

-Philanthropy advisors can help a family foundation begin this important work whatever place they find themselves.
+Philanthropy advisors can help a family foundation begin this important work in whatever place they find themselves.
 It’s never too late to start.
-It’s never too late to begin thinking like a 100 year family.
+It’s never too late to begin thinking like a 100-year family.

-The next 100 YEARS starts now.
-Would you like to talk more about being a 100 Year Family?
+The next 100 YEARS start now.
+Would you like to talk more about being a 100-Year Family?
 Call or email me.
 Let’s talk about it.